ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Size for the Connection, the Send will fail with a SendError event ({{send-error}}).
 For example, it is invalid to send a Message over a UDP connection that is larger than the available datagram sending size.

-If Send is called on a Connection which has not yet been established, an Initiate Action will be implicitly performed simultaneously with the Send.
-Together with the Idempotent property (see {{send-idempotent}}), this can be used to send data during establishment for 0-RTT session resumption on Protocol Stacks that support it.

 ## Send Events {#send-events}